 While Vincent’s political and religious ideologies may have been what initially enticed Palin to consider her as her ghostwriter, this fact alone could not have landed Vincent the coveted position.
 In fact, a professional ghostwriter’s principal task is to convey the published author’s thoughts and ideas in the voice of the author, regardless of personal beliefs.
 A talented ghostwriter would be able to convince the public of Palin’s merits, even if he or she strongly disagreed with Palin’s views.

-Because Sarah Palin is such a polarizing figure, the success of her book further highlights the profound affect that hiring a qualified ghostwriter can have.
-Among other factors, Palin’s decision to carefully select her ghostwriter made Going Rogue: An American Life the second fastest selling political book on record.
+Because Sarah Palin is such a polarizing figure, the success of her book further highlights the profound effect that hiring a qualified ghostwriter can have.
+Among other factors, Palin’s decision to carefully select her ghostwriter made Going Rogue: An American Life the second-fastest-selling political book on record.
 The reason Vincent worked so well as a Sarah Palin ghostwriter is because Palin followed some very important rules when choosing her book’s ghostwriter:

 Finding the perfect ghostwriter to give an authentic and inspirational voice to your story or knowledge is akin to finding a kindred spirit, again, even if personal philosophies do not happen to align.

-Return to Top of Sarah Palin’s Book: Behind the Voice
+Return to the top of the Sarah Palin’s Book: Behind the Voice page